ACDiT: Interpolating Autoregressive Conditional Modeling and Diffusion Transformer: Introduction

-\OURS is easy to implement, as simple as adding a Skip-Causal Attention Mask to the current DiT architecture during training.
+\OURS is easy to implement, as simple as adding a tailored Skip-Causal Attention Mask to the current diffusion transformer~\citep{DiT} during training.
 The inference process is formatted as an iteration between the conditional diffusion denoising process within a block, conditioned on the complete clean context, and autoregressive generation of a new block appended as the new context.
 In this way, KV-Cache can be used for faster inference.
-In general, \OURS offers the following inherent advantages: (\romannumeral 1) \OURS simultaneously learns the causal interdependence across blocks with autoregressive modeling and the non-causal dependence within blocks with diffusion modeling.
-This serves as a versatile framework for expanding into unified multimodal and world models without conflict. (\romannumeral 2) \OURS is endowed with clean continuous visual input, which can benefit visual understanding tasks in multimodal models. (\romannumeral 3) \OURS makes full use of KV-Cache for flexible autoregressive generation in any length and potentially other latest long-context techniques in text for long video generation.
+In general, \OURS offers the following inherent advantages: (\romannumeral 1) \OURS simultaneously learns the causal interdependence across visual blocks with autoregressive modeling and the non-causal dependence within blocks with diffusion modeling. (\romannumeral 2) \OURS is endowed with clean and continuous visual input, which eliminates the requirement for vector quantization and improves the transfer to visual understanding tasks after being trained with generative objectives. (\romannumeral 3) \OURS makes full use of KV-Cache for flexible autoregressive generation of any length and can potentially benefit from other latest techniques in text for long video generation.

-We validate \OURS in both image and video generation tasks on ImageNet~\citep{imagenet} and UCF101~\citep{ucf101}, respectively.
-Experimental results demonstrate that \OURS outperforms all autoregressive baselines of the same model scale and achieves visual quality comparable to full-sequence diffusion models, while exhibiting significantly higher inference speed when extended to long sequences.
+The effectiveness of ACDiT is primarily validated on visual generation tasks, including both image and video generation tasks, respectively.
+To further demonstrate its versatility, we also perform experiments on text generation.
+Experimental results demonstrate that \OURS outperforms all autoregressive baselines of the same model scale, and achieves visual quality comparable to full-sequence diffusion models while exhibiting higher inference speed when extended to long sequences.
+It also achieves strong performance on text generation following the discrete diffusion formulation without any specific customization.
+We hope \OURS presents a fresh perspective on the visual autoregressive model and paves the way for exploring unified multimodal and world models.
 The codes and models are available at \href{https://github.com/thunlp/ACDiT}{https://github.com/thunlp/ACDiT}.